m-logviniuk/monkey_challenge/README.md

 # The MONKEY challenge: Machine-learning for Optimal detection of iNflammatory cells in KidnEY transplant biopsies

-Detection and classification of inflammatory cells (lymphocytes and monocytes) in multi-centre PAS-stained kidney-transplant biopsies, for the MONKEY benchmark.
+This repository for the detection and classification of inflammatory cells (lymphocytes and monocytes) in multi-centre PAS-stained kidney-transplant biopsies, for the MONKEY benchmark.
 A compact 2D U-Net regresses per-class density maps from dot annotations; local-maxima peak detection turns the maps into predicted cell locations.
 Scoring uses patient-level, leave-one-centre-out splits, so every reported number reflects performance on centres the model never trained on.

 Automated inflammatory-cell counting matters for the Banff classification of transplant biopsies, where several lesion scores depend on how many lymphocytes